kevinmildau/msFeaST/readme.md

 1. Command creates a conda environment containing an isolated python envioronment for msFeaST to be placed into.
 2. Command activates this environment.
 Subsequent command line calls take effect within this environment.
 3. Command installs R at the required version. *1
 4. Command installs the msFeaST python module and any required Python dependencies.
-If using a repository clone, move to the root directory of the package and run "pip install ." instead.
+If using a repository clone, move to the root directory of the package and run "pip install ." instead. *<span style="color:magenta">To avoid RScript command caching problems, we recommend closing the terminal after this step and reopening it, and re-entering ````conda activate msfeast_environment``` to make sure that the RSCript calls install the packages conda R version.</span>*
 5. Command installs R package management dependencies. *1
 6. Command installs survival package at development version. *1
 7. Command installs listenv package at development version. *1